 AFTER Photo: The front entry after the rustic Spanish-style pergola and front door were installed, and exterior stucco completed.

-Building a High Quality Spanish Shed Attached to A House
+Building a Spanish Shed Attached to a Split-level Home

 Part of the re-design and conversion to a Spanish house was to extend a portion of it.
 I proposed building a high quality Spanish shed addition to the home.
 It would be a way to balance the two story portion of the original split-level home.